 - if there is an NSF certified filter installed on a drinking water fixture.

 The following table provides guidance on how frequently you should flush:

 Applicable to all fixtures, except for “end of branch” taps.
 Flushing is not required for:

 How long are records kept?

-Records on flushing and testing must be kept for six years.
+Records on flushing and testing must be kept for two years.
 The records for the most recent two years of flushing and testing must be available at the site of the facility for inspection by any member of the public during business hours, free of charge.